-The SFMTA contracts directly with professional parking management vendors, selected through a request-for-proposal process, to manage the day-to-day operations of all other garages, excluding oversight of retail lease space, which is managed internally, in accordance with a management agreement that outlines the vendor responsibilities and incorporates City contracting requirements.
+The SFMTA contracts directly with professional parking management vendors, selected through a requestfor-proposal process, to manage the day-to-day operations of all other garages, excluding oversight of retail lease space, which is managed internally, in accordance with a management agreement that outlines the vendor responsibilities and incorporates City contracting requirements.
 The vendor is also responsible for operating the garage in accordance with the OMR and provides all parking management services necessary to operate and maintain the parking facility.
 The garage operator is responsible for collection of all garage revenue and making deposits on the next business day into an SFMTA or Recreation and Park held revenue account.
 The operator is responsible for staffing and daily maintenance/operations of the facility in accordance with SFMTA annually approved operating budgets.
 Expenses incurred by the operator are submitted for reimbursement to the SFMTA twice per month for review and approval.

 The SFMTA oversees parking operations at the following garages owned by Recreation and Park: Civic Center, Portsmouth Square and Union Square, and at St. Mary's Square Garage, half of which is owned by SFMTA and half of which is owned by Recreation and Park (collectively, including the half of St. Mary's Square Garage owned by Recreation and Park, the "Recreation and Park Garages").
 From revenues of the Recreation and Park Garages, Recreation and Park is obligated to pay to the SFMTA an administrative fee that includes all costs of operating the Recreation and Park Garages and a proportional share of debt service on bonds and other obligations the proceeds of which funded capital improvements at the Recreation and Park Garages.
-Such administrative fees include a portion of the debt service on the Series 2012 Bonds, the Series 2013 Bonds, the Series 2014 Bonds, the Series 2017 Bonds and, upon their issuance, the Series 2021 Bonds, equal to the ratio of proceeds of such Series of Bonds applied to finance or refinance capital improvements at the Recreation and Park Garages to net proceeds of such Series of Bonds after paying costs of issuance.
-The SFMTA expects to withhold a portion of gross revenues from operation of the Recreation and Park Garages equal to such fee and transfer all remaining monies to Recreation and Park.
+Such administrative fees include a portion of the debt service on the Series 2012 Bonds, the Series 2013 Bonds, the Series 2014 Bonds, the Series 2017 Bonds and, upon their issuance, the Series 2021 Bonds, equal to the ratio of proceeds of such Series of Bonds applied to finance or refinance capital improvements at the Recreation and Park Garages to net proceeds of such Series of Bonds applied to finance or refinance capital improvements at the Recreation and Park Garages to net proceeds of such Series of Bonds applied to finance or refinance capital improvements at the Recreation and Park Garages to net proceeds of such Series of Bonds applied to finance or refinance capital improvements at the Recreation and Park Garages to net proceeds of such Series of Bonds applied to finance or refinance capital improvements at the Recreation and Park Garages to net proceeds of such Series of Bonds applied to finance or refinance capital improvements at the Recreation and Park Garages to net proceeds of such Series of Bonds after paying costs of issuance.
+The SFMTA expects to withhold a portion of gross revenues from operation of the Recreation and Park.